Let me begin with two stories of things I've seen in only the last 36 hours....

 And who never ever ever ever stop for a moment from dissecting and policing the tone of any piece--no matter if they are the intended audience (or not) or the piece is intended to be angry or funny.
 They promise that social justice would essentially already BE here if only people would word things more to their liking.
 Most use vastly more energy to perpetually inform authors of EVERYTHING–everything from blogs to FB comments to Tweets–that they would surely listen if the case were just made in a nicer/more respectful/less angry/less insulting way.
 Most use far more energy getting people to match their ideal tone (which bears a striking resemblance to dead silence) then they ever do engaging the idea.

-And slowly but surely these people, by simply outlasting and outspending emotional labor, they exhaust everyone.
-They exhaust who engage them in good faith.
+And slowly but surely by simply outlasting and outspending emotional labor, they exhaust everyone.
+They exhaust those who engage them in good faith.
 They exhaust those who try to educate them.
-They exhaust those who try to give them perspective other than their own.
+They exhaust those who try to give them another's' perspective.
 They exhaust those who painstakingly disprove the assumptions by which they are operating.
-The exhaust the academics and the laymen.
+They exhaust the academics and the laymen.
 They exhaust the people they claim to care about.
 They exhaust....everyone.
 The message is clear: the price, should the status quo be challenged in any way, will be unswerving, unrelenting attrition.
 And when those they work so hard to silence succumb to fatigue, they take a victory lap.